 Science says your brain needs downtime.
 Periods of high-intensity deadlines often call for longer office hours and marathon work sessions.
 Don't burn the candle at both ends.
 If you find yourself in a major crunch, schedule out both your mental and physical intervals of rest.

-Research from Almuth McDowall at Brickbeck University in London found that solitude is a key factor to feeling more fulfilled in both your personal and professional life.
+Research from Almuth McDowall at Brickbeck University in London found that solitude is a key factor in feeling more fulfilled in both your personal and professional life.
 What’s more, “me time” is a quality over quantity game.
 Not only is it vital to carve out time to be on your own, it’s also crucial to spend time doing things you actually want to do.

 Go for a walk.
 Treat yourself to a spa session or massage.
 Establish a recovery routine.

 Get serious about your sleep habits.
 Recovery is essential to growth.
 When the brain is at rest it is, in fact, hard at work restocking its reserves.
 Sleep deprivation inhibits neuropathways from effectively analyzing and cataloging life.
 Allowing the visual cortex an absence of stimuli to sufficiently reboot the brain's intake of information is a vital component to cognitive well-being.

 Take naps.
 Both Salvidor Dalí and Albert Einstein emphasized the importance of regularly napping as integral to their ability to form new ideas and problem-solve.
-If you have trouble zoning out, try one of our seven relaxing nighttime routines that will change your life.
+If you have trouble zoning out, try some of these relaxing nighttime yoga poses that will change your sleep life.